jacalvache/jacalvache.github.io/_pages/about.md

   - /about.html
 ---

 I am professor of Pain Management and Palliative Care, Anesthesiology and Epidemiology methods at the [Universidad del Cauca](http://www.unicauca.edu.co/), in Popayán, Colombia.
-My research interests include epidemiological and statistical methods to improve clinical research, perioperative safety and anesthesiology topics, end-of-life care and palliative care and the best use of evidence-based methods in clinical practice.
+My research interests include epidemiological, statistical and EBM methods to improve clinical research and practice, perioperative safety and anesthesiology topics and end-of-life and palliative care.

-Currently I am part of a project investigating the perceptions at the end-of-life by patients, physicians and caregivers called Colibrí Project.
+Currently I am part of a project investigating the perceptions at the end-of-life by patients, physicians and caregivers in Colombia called Colibrí Project.